angelrob-1/analytics-content-search-model/README.md

 ## Top Growing Content

-Using month-over-month growth calculations, the model identified content experiencing significant traffic acceleration.
+Using growth calculations built with SQL window functions, the model identified content experiencing significant traffic acceleration.

-Examples included:

-- Recipe content
-- Cooking technique content
-- Grocery-focused content

 This analysis demonstrates how window functions can be used to surface emerging search winners and content momentum trends.